wgandhi/neural-networks-and-deep-learning/README.md

 new features.
 However, bug reports are welcome, and you should feel free to fork and modify the code.

+Idea is to update this library to use pytorch in addition to whatever is implemented for Theano

 ## License

 MIT License